wschaub/coco/disk/README.md

 This directory contains disk IO routines.
 * rsdos.asm09
-  Uses calls to BASIC and to certain well known vector addresses to read from a disk file.
+  Demonstrates how to do sequential IO using the code in rsdoslib.asm09

+* rsdoslib.asm09
+  simple equates and subroutines to enable calls to BASIC and calls to console in and out vectors to perform sequential reads and writes to RSDOS files.